-Dixon was elected to the Manitoba Legislature in 1915 as a labour member for Centre Winnipeg, his platform including direct legislation (initiative, referendum, recall), home rule for Winnipeg, women’s suffrage, public ownership of public utilities, opposition to subsidies for private enterprise, and a referendum on temperance.
+Defeated in the 1910 provincial general election, Dixon was elected in 1914 as a labour member for Winnipeg Centre, his platform including direct legislation (initiative, referendum, recall), home rule for Winnipeg, women’s suffrage, public ownership of public utilities, opposition to subsidies for private enterprise, and a referendum on temperance.
 In the legislature, Dixon forced an investigation into the corrupt relationship between the construction firm that was erecting the Manitoba legislative building and the government of Sir Rodmond Roblin, which led to Roblin’s resignation as premier.
 Dixon became the first president of the Dominion Labor Party.
 A committed pacifist, in 1917 he addressed a meeting in Market Square, urging listeners to burn their registration cards and resist conscription.

 On 15 October 1914, he married suffragist Winona M. Flett.
 They had two children.

 In 1923, he resigned from the Legislature because of ill health.
 He died of cancer at Winnipeg on 18 March 1931.
 He was buried in Brookside Cemetery by pallbearers L. St. George Stubbs, John Queen, S. J. Farmer, C. K. Newcombe, F. G. Tipping, and W. D. Price.
 There are papers at the Archives of Manitoba.